IKcracker/usePopcorn/README.md

 # usePopcon project
 ## Project overview
- This is a component breakdown task, I was requested to breakdown the main component into reusable cmponents `
+ This is a component breakdown task, I was requested to breakdown the main component into reusable components

 ## Installation
 `git clone clone https://github.com/IKcracker/usePopcorn.git